Lynn Chadwick: Art career

 These new images belong to the iconography of despair, of defiance; and the more innocent the artist, the more effectively he transmits the collective guilt.
 Here are images of flight, of ragged claws 'scuttling across the floors of silent seas', of excoriated flesh, frustrated sex, the geometry of fear.

 The success of the Biennale enormously enhanced Chadwick's reputation.
 Kenneth Armitage recalled that he swiftly transformed from a virtually unknown artist to an international name.

 Chadwick did not go to art school and had no formal training as a sculptor.
 Transferring his experience as an architectural draughtsman through to his sculptural technique, he began to weld in a unique and innovative way.
 He had started to develop a technique that fused solid form with the plastic energy of his earlier works, creating an "armature" of welded steel rods and a method of composition that played on the expressive potential of the framework and "skeletons" of his figures, while also constructing a firm, tactile "body".
 Chadwick built his sculptures using geometric space frames, to which he referred as "drawing in steel rods".
 He produced sculptures in iron, bronze and steel, which developed from mobiles to insect forms, animal forms and groups of male and female figures.

-In 1954 having discovered the medium of "Stolit", an industrial stone compound of gypsum and iron filings which could be applied wet before setting, and when dry, chased to achieve the surface Chadwick desired – sometimes textured, sometimes smooth.
+In 1954 Chadwick discovered and began to use the medium of "Stolit", an industrial stone compound of gypsum and iron filings which could be applied wet before setting, and when dry, chased to achieve the surface Chadwick desired – sometimes textured, sometimes smooth.
 He did not use clay or other modelling materials.
-The discovery of his new technique would prove to be an enormous turning point in Chadwick's working method.
+The discovery of his new technique would prove to be a turning point in Chadwick's working method.

-By the late 1950s he started to cast in bronze.
+In the late 1950s he started to cast in bronze.
 For a long time Chadwick was the sole technical force in the production of his work.
-(It was not until 1971 that he opened a foundry at Lypiatt to cast jewellery and small bronzes.)
+It was not until 1971 that he opened a foundry at Lypiatt to cast jewellery and small bronzes.